homieiot/convention/convention.md

 This convention only covers discoverability of devices and its capabilities.
 The aim is to have standardized MQTT topics for all kind of complex scenarios.
 A Homie device may therefore support extensions, defined in separate documents.
-Every extension is identified by an unique ID.
+Every extension is identified by a unique ID.

 The ID consists of the reverse domain name and a freely chosen suffix.
 The proper term `homie` is reserved and must not be used as the suffix or as part of the domain name.